Hotels in Meridian, Mississippi: E. F. Young Hotel

 As the city grew, African Americans developed a small business district slightly west of the city's core, around the intersection of 25th Avenue with 4th and 5th streets.
 Black travelers often visited this area when coming to the city, as they were prevented by racial segregation laws from using most other public facilities.
 Black-owned businesses included a hotel, two restaurants, and a movie theater.

 Many businesses were started in this area, including one owned by E. F. Young, Jr., a local barber and taxi driver.
 Young opened a hotel and barber shop in 1931, and he also began selling hair care products made especially for African Americans.
 Some products he made himself.
 Eventually Young's operations included a beauty shop, two barber shops, a shoe shine parlor, and a manufacturing shop for the personal products.

 While operating the barber shops out of the hotel, Young sold customers some hair care products he made in his own kitchen.
 Demand became so great that he opened a manufacturing company in 1933.
 The hotel also prospered, as it was one of the only hotels in the city to serve black travelers.
 The company did so well that by the end of World War II, Young's hair products were sold at locations around the state, including a pharmacy in Clarksdale and a barber shop in Cleveland.
 Later, he opened a second manufacturing site for his products in Chicago, a major destination in the 20th-century Great Migration for many African Americans from Mississippi.

 After Young died in 1950, his wife Velma took over the business.
 In 1969 their son Charles became president.
 In 1985, Charles Young moved the business offices from the Young Hotel to a new building.
 By then he had expanded markets for the manufactured products to Canada and the Caribbean islands.
 In 2007, the Young Hotel was listed as a contributing property to the Meridian Downtown Historic District.

+After much debate, the hotel was demolished on April 24, 2023 due to safety concerns.